ingonyama-zk/icicle/examples/c++/multiply/README.md

 #include "icicle/curves/curve_config.cuh"
 ```

-The values of `CURVE_ID` for different curves are in the abobe header.
+The values of `CURVE_ID` for different curves are in the above header.
 Multiplication is accelerated both for field scalars and point fields.

 ```c++
 using namespace curve_config;
 scalar_t a;
 point_field_t b;
 ```

+## Running the example

+- `cd` to your example directory
+- compile with `./compile.sh`
+- run with `./run.sh`

 ## What's in the example